mileskin/mood-radiator/README.md

 Mood updates can be posted simply issuing an HTTP GET (e.g. `curl http://localhost:8085/mood/jill/2/having%20a%20bad%20hair%20day`), so it should be easy to add new clients.
 Currently there is a [Supybot](http://sourceforge.net/projects/supybot/) (IRC bot) plugin in `clients/irc/supybot` called `TeamRadar`.
 Please refer to supybot documentation for installation instructions ([Supybook](http://supybook.fealdia.org/devel/), [writing supybot plugins](http://web.archive.org/web/20080103010543/http://supybot.com/documentation/help/tutorial/plugin-author-tutorial/tutorial-all-pages)).
 With the bot you can post mood updates using IRC (this is how we use it in my team) e.g. like this:

     @mood 5 yay finally got the bloody thing working zOMG!!11 \o/

+TODO
+-

+* save at least the current messages (using local storage perhaps?)